justinkimchi1/Nginx-configuration-with-UFW-Firewall/README.md

 You have finished creating a system user with the appropriate directory structure and ownership!

 ## Task 2 Creating a `.service` and `.timer` scripts
+Here we will create service files that run our `generate-index` script.
+We will then create a timer to run that service file.
+We will verify that these scripts are active and running using systemctl command lines, and we will check the services execution using the journalctl command.

 1. Create the `generate-index.service` file
 ```
 sudo nvim /etc/systemd/system/generate-index.service